BCHostTrust/bchosttrust/README.md

 # BCHostTrust - Reference Implementation

 This repository is the reference implementation of BCHostTrust, a distributed database of domain name trustworthiness.
 It uses the concept of [blockchain](https://en.wikipedia.org/wiki/Blockchain), a growing list of records linked together via [cryptographic hashes](https://en.wikipedia.org/wiki/Cryptographic_hash_function), in which [SHA3](https://en.wikipedia.org/wiki/SHA-3)-256 is used in BCHostTrust.
+More detailed information can be found at [documents/tech_paper/README.md](https://github.com/BCHostTrust/documents/blob/master/tech_paper/README.md).
 ## Installation

 To use BCHostTrust, Python 3.11 is required.